JakubSimoncic/bistro-cms/bistro/public/web/pages/menu-en.md

 ## SOUP ORDERED SEPARATELY - 500ml

-* **Hungarian bean and sausage soup or Creamy onion stew with croutons and parmesan** 75 CZK
+* **Borscht with sour cream or Creamy onion stew with croutons and parmesan** 75 CZK

 ## DISCOUNTED DRINKS WITH MAIN COURSE